welsayriel76134/welsayriel/README.md

-The rise of grunge fashion, characterized by flannel shirts, ripped jeans, and combat boots, reflected the anti-establishment ethos of the music genre.
+Streaming became the dominant form of music consumption, surpassing physical sales and digital downloads by the mid-2010s.